-) Inside

-The Modern Slavery Act 2015 The slavery and human trafficking statement Who must publish a statement?
 When must the statements be published?

 What information should be in the statement?

-Approval and publication of the statement Failure to publish a statement Next steps Future developments
+Approval and publication of the statement

-Introduction
+Failure to publish a statement

+Recommended steps

+Future developments

-Although many organisations take steps to promote ethical business practices and have policies to protect workers from being exploited, the Government considers that there is a significant way to go to tackle socalled "modern slavery".
-It has therefore introduced an obligation on large organisations to publish an annual statement setting out the steps they have taken to prevent modern slavery in their organisation and their supply chains.
+Although many organisations take steps to promote ethical business practices and have policies to protect workers from being exploited, so-called "modern slavery" remains a global problem.
+The Modern Slavery Act requires large organisations to publish an annual statement setting out the steps they have taken to prevent modern slavery in their organisation and their supply chains.